5 Best Practices for Creating Your Events and Parameters in Google Analytics 4

 There is no page view hit in GA4, because the concept of a "hit type" has been removed.
 All data is collected with events (and multiple events may be included in a hit), and so to track a page view you need to create an event and give it the name "page_view".
 The page title, URL and other dimensions are set as parameters.

 Also, the “Top Events” report has been replaced with the “Configure > Events” report in GA4, and the first thing you’ll notice about this report is that events cannot be grouped.
 If you click on the event, you will be taken to a special report with details about that specific event.

 Best Practices to Avoid Common Mistakes

 Okay, here are the best practices that I’ve gathered to get you off to a good start:

 This should be obvious, but I am guilty of setting up custom events only to realize later that a suggested event was available (see full list here).
 There are two reasons why it is important to use the suggested events:

-- Google Analytics 4 is brand new, so it is important to set yourself up to gain access to new features and integrations that are released as the product is expanded.
+Google Analytics 4 is still new and evolving, so it is important to set yourself up to gain access to features and integrations that are released as the product is expanded.
 It’s important that we set up events and parameters properly the first time because making changes down the road can be painful, so using the suggested events might just help you avoid this pain down the road.

-The concept of a “goal” in previous versions of GA has been replaced with events that have been “marked as conversions” in GA4.
+The concept of a “goal” in previous versions of GA has been replaced with events that have been marked as conversions in Google Analytics 4.
 And although you previously created goals out of an event or page view where certain parameters were set (such as: event category = “lead submitted” or URL matches some regular expression), you now enable an event to be recorded as a conversion by the event name only — no parameter conditions are allowed.